Navigate to

 Artificial intelligence (AI) algorithms are computer algorithms that perform tasks normally requiring human intelligence.
 Applications for artificial intelligence algorithms include personal and workplace virtual assistants, process automation, virtual and augmented reality, creating more realistic video game environments and characters, public transport planning and optimisation, crop and livestock management, and defence.

-Artificial intelligence hardware accelerators are computer hardware optimised and purpose built to run artificial intelligence algorithms faster, more precisely or using less energy than is possible using non-optimised general purpose computer hardware.
-Applications for artificial intelligence hardware accelerators include processing on board smartphones, portable virtual and augmented reality systems, and low power internet of things (IoT) sensors.
+Artificial intelligence hardware accelerators are computer hardware optimised and purpose built to run AI algorithms faster, more precisely or using less energy than is possible using non-optimised general purpose computer hardware.
+Applications for artificial intelligence hardware accelerators include processing on board smartphones, portable virtual and augmented reality systems, and low-power internet of things (IoT) sensors.

 Machine learning (including neural networks and deep learning)